CST1229/turbowarp-extensions/docs/Lily/Skins.md

 # Skins

-This extension allows you to load and display images onto sprites, as Skins.
+This extension allows you to load and display images onto sprites, as skins.

-In this extension, a "Skin" is an image that can replace what a sprite looks like.
+In this extension, a "skin" is an image that can replace what a sprite looks like, acting like a costume.

-Unlike costumes, Skins are not loaded when the project is opened.
-Instead, Skins are loaded with blocks as the project is running.
+However, unlike costumes, skins are not loaded when the project is opened. don't show up in the editor's "Costumes" tab and aren't saved with the project.
+Instead, they're loaded with blocks as the project is running, used also with blocks, and get deleted when you reload the project.

+This can be useful if you only need an image temporarily during the project's runtime, for example if you want to show user-made images from the internet.

 ## Loading Skins